Bellefontaine/Governor Markham, Pasadena, California: Transportation

-A tiny, 300-foot stretch of the Metro L Line runs through the neighborhood's southeastern corner.
+A tiny, 300-foot stretch of the Metro A Line runs through the neighborhood's southeastern corner.
 The nearest station is on Fillmore Street, one block from the neighborhood's edge.

 Bellefontaine is served by Metro Local line 260.
 Pasadena Transit routes 20, 51 and 52 also serve the neighborhood.

 The neighborhood is partially bisected by a small portion of the incomplete Interstate 710.
 To prevent further destruction to the neighborhood, plans are underway to construct the remainder of the freeway underground.